 - neglecting organizational factors that are influencing the project etc.

 I bet as many PMs as many additional points that can be added to the list.

 You may then ask – how to use that kaleidoscope of PM?
 So many views, so many angles and so many topics to address.
 In my view receipt is simple and very complicated at once – keep the balance and adjust to what surrounds you.
 This golden rule is the hardest to be achieved for humans in every aspect of life but you can always try to be as close to the balance as possible.
 If I am to advice, that would be: think creatively, learn to operate within colors and angles of the project and people, think out of the box and use the best practices as well as be flexible and adjust to changes.

 - A Guide to the Project Management Body of Knowledge (PMBOK® Guide), Sixth Edition

-Certified Project Manager leading complex cross functional projects within business environment.
-Currently managing IT projects, having experience in innovation and transformation, HR with focus on improvements, system implementations, transitions, integrations/ splits (M&A), go-to-market.
-After work traveler looking for undiscovered and surprising places in Europe as well as all over the world.
+Delivery Director in an IT company leading a business unit delivering different types of projects for the success of the Clients.
+Certified Project Manager who is considering Project Management as a science and an art.
+Project Manager working in complex cross functional and international environments realizing projects such as innovation and transformation, HR with focus on improvements, system implementations, transitions, integrations/ splits (M&A), go-to-market etc. After work – traveler who is looking for undiscovered and surprising places in Europe as well as all over the world.
 Amateur of macro photography, who likes listening to good music and interesting audiobooks.
 Usually, looking for perfection in the world around.